stepper1029/Reversi/README.md

 ## Quick Start:
 To get started, a user can run the main class and begin interacting with the displayed view.
 This game will have BasicReversi rules on a hexagonal board with hexagonal cells.
-To customize the game, the player can input 1 or 3 args.
+To customize the game, the player can input 1 or 3 args into the main method in the Reversi class.
 If only one arg is input, it should be an int to change the board size.
 If three args are input, the first one remains an int to customize the board size.
 The following two args are to specify the player types, args[1] being for the first player, and args[2] being for the second player.
 Inputting "human" creates a human player, and inputting "strategy1", "strategy2", "strategy3", or "strategy4" creates and AI player.
 Strategy1 uses the least complex strategy, MostPieces.
 Strategy4 chains all the strategies together, and so is the hardest AI player to compete against.
 From Strategy1 to Strategy4, the AI adds a new method of choosing a move and becomes increasingly complex and difficult.

 ## Key components:
 Components that would "drive" the control-flow of the system would be our Main, Controller